Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/bindings/isp.md

 # ItemStackProviderJS

-An `ItemStackProviderJS` is an object which is meant to mirror an actual `ItemStackProvider` but be friendly to modify from js and can be serialized into json.
+An `ItemStackProviderJS` is an object which is meant to mirror an actual `ItemStackProvider` but be friendly to modify from JS and can be serialized into json.

 ## Method Signatures